 The national commemoration will be televised, beginning around 6.45pm.
 King Willem Alexander and Queen Maxima will lay a wreath at the monument, after which two minutes of silence will be observed (at 8pm).

 Take note of the Remembrance Day activities happening in many Dutch cities on Remembrance Day.
 Commemorations are held in every municipality, often tying in with the local history of specific areas.
 Browse the website dedicated to May 4-5 to find out which Remembrance Day commemorations are happening in your area on May 4, and on which war memorials you can lay a wreath of flowers.

-The Dutch National Remembrance Day ceremony to commemorate those who died in World War II and armed conflicts since will be open to the public this year.
+The Dutch National Memorial Day or Remembrance Day ceremony to commemorate those who died in World War II and other armed conflicts and peacekeeping missions will be open to the public this year.
 The ceremony takes place on Dam Square in Amsterdam on May 4, 2023, with commemorative wreaths placed strategically on Dam Square, along with speeches and a moment of silence.

 The national commemoration event on May 4 typically involves members of the Dutch Royal Family and a few other dignitaries laying wreaths and it usually draws a massive crowd.

 Liberation Day (Bevrijdingsdag) takes place each year on May 5, the day after Remembrance Day, celebrating the freedom of the Netherlands after World War II.
 Nowadays, Liberation Day is a day of national observance, but every five years it’s celebrated as a public holiday, with schools and businesses closed throughout the country.